The $\mathrm{SU}(3)$ twisted gradient flow strong coupling without topological freezing: The -parameter and the step-scaling method

-To run the energy scale $\mu$ on the lattice, it is convenient to work in a scheme where this is taken to be proportional to the inverse lattice size (in physical units): $\mu \propto 1/l$.
-This approach is very powerful because it allows to exploit finite-size effects at one's own advantage.
-In order to determine the running $\lambda(\mu)$ for one step of the step-scaling sequence, we practically follow these steps~\cite{Luscher:1991wu}: \begin{enumerate} \item We consider several simulations points with different values of the lattice extent $L = l/a$ (with $a$ the lattice spacing) with constant $l$, and we define a Line of Constant Physics (LCP) by tuning the bare coupling for each lattice to achieve the same value of the renormalized coupling $\lambda_1 = \lambda(\mu_1)$, with $\mu_1 =1/(c l)$, with $c$ some $O(1)$ proportionality constant.
-Clearly, given the 1-to-1 correspondence between $\lambda$ and $\mu$ (i.e., $l$), this is equivalent to tune the bare couplings so as to achieve a fixed value of the lattice size $l$. \item We calculate the renormalized coupling for the same values of the bare coupling, but doubling the lattice size $L \,\rightarrow\, 2 L$.
-In principle, one expects these simulations points to approximately constitute a LCP for the renormalized coupling up to lattice artifacts, since the lattice size in physical units is constant and equal to $2 l$.
-Assuming there is a 1-to-1 correspondence between the renormalized coupling and the renormalization scale $\mu$, the value of the coupling $\lambda_0 = \lambda(\mu_0=\mu_1/2)$ will be defined from the continuum extrapolation of the results obtained on these ensembles. \end{enumerate}
+To run the scale $\mu$, it is convenient to work in a finite-volume renormalization scheme~\cite{Luscher:1991wu}, in which $\mu$ is linked to the physical volume of the system: \be \mu = \frac{1}{cl}, \ee where $l$ is the physical extent and $c$ is an arbitrary $O(1)$ constant that defines the scheme.
+For a lattice simulation, $l = La$ where $L$ is the lattice extent and $a$ the lattice spacing.
+Then, the procedure to determine $\sigma_s(u)$ is the following: \begin{itemize} \item Consider several simulations with different values of $L$.
+Define a Line of Constant Physics (LCP) by tuning the bare coupling for each lattice to achieve the same value of the renormalized coupling $u = \lambda_\s(\mu)$, where $\mu=1/(c l)$.
+Assuming a 1-to-1 correspondence between $\lambda_s$ and $\mu$, this is equivalent to tune the bare couplings to achieve a fixed value of $l$.

-Clearly, by iterating these 2 steps $k$ times, we achieve the complete step-scaling sequence, but, as we outlined earlier, for our purpose it will be sufficient to just perform them once.
-As a matter of fact, in order to verify that the $Q=0$ projected, $\lambda^{(0)}$, and the unprojected coupling, $\lambda^{(\noproj)}$, lead to the same step-scaling sequence, and thus to the same dynamical scale, it is sufficient to perform the following check: